The Secret Life of Bees (novel)

-The Secret Life of Bees is a fiction book by the American author Sue Monk Kidd.
-Set in 1964, it is a coming-of-age story about loss, betrayal, and the interracial landscape of the civil rights era of the American South.
+The Secret Life of Bees is a novel by American author Sue Monk Kidd.
+Set in 1964, it is a coming-of-age story about loss, betrayal, and the interracial landscape of the civil-rights era of the American South.
 The book received critical acclaim and was a New York Times bestseller.
 It won the 2004 Book Sense Book of the Year Awards (Paperback), and was nominated for the Orange Broadband Prize for Fiction.

-The book was adapted into a 2008 film of the same name directed by Gina Prince-Bythewood.